-Customer Service Charter What we do not do
+What we do not do

-The Independence of IHREC is set out in the legislation2 and is in line with international best practice for national human rights and equality bodies3.
+The Independence of IHREC is set out in the Irish Human Rights and Equality Commission Act (2014)2 and is in line with international best practice for national human rights and equality bodies3.
 To effect this independence IHREC does not report to any Minister but rather reports directly to the Oireachtas in an Annual Report4 and through the Director acting in his role as Accounting Officer.5 In line with these principles of independence we do not respond to Parliamentary Questions through the Department of the Minister to which it is asked but rather respond directly in writing to the Dáil Deputy who asked the question.